rusbal/cheetah-digital-exam/README.md

 3. last_name - Generated fake last name

 # Service Objects
-1.  `OrderProcessor` - Creates order, order items.
-For testing purposes it also creates fake Guest if it does not exist.
-For production, Guests should already exist before this API endpoint is invoked.
+1.  `OrderProcessor` - Creates order, order items
 2.  `OrderDiscountCalculator` - This is invoked from `OrderProcessor` and returns the applicable discount based on the discount logic.

 # How to test?